The Australian plague locust (Chortoicetes terminifera) is a damaging, recurrent insect pest of pastures and crops throughout Australia.

 Accurately assess the extent and density of bands.

 It is more effective and efficient to carry out control early, i.e. when the locusts are banded together (often seen as a black mass moving across the ground) which is generally in the 2nd and 3rd instars stage.

-Obtain the appropriate quantity of insecticide/control agent from Local Land Services.
+Obtain the appropriate quantity of chemical/control agent from Local Land Services.
 Chemicals are also available commercially through most rural suppliers at the landholder's own cost.

-Read all container labels carefully before mixing the insecticide/control agent and observe all safety precautions.
+Read all container labels carefully before mixing the chemical/control agent and observe all safety precautions.
 This is a compulsory requirement under the Pesticides Act 1999.